lade-io/lade/README.md

-  help        Help about any command login       Login to your Lade account logout      Logout of your Lade account logs        Show logs from app plans       List available plans ps          Display running tasks regions     List available regions run         Run command on app scale       Scale an app
+  help        Help about any command login       Login to your Lade account logout      Logout of your Lade account logs        Show logs from an app plans       List available plans ps          Display running tasks regions     List available regions run         Run a command on an app scale       Scale an app

 Options: